xebia-functional/xef/docs/intro/scala.md

 > To use their services you should provide the corresponding API key in the `OPENAI_TOKEN`
 > environment variable, and have enough credits.

-In the example above we _execute_ the `ai` block, that throws an exception whenever a problem is found (for example, if your API key is not correct).
-If you want more control, you will need to handle the potential errors accordingly.
+In the example above we _execute_ the `ai` block with `getOrElse`, so in case an exception is thrown (for example, if your API key is not correct), we are handing the error by printing the reason of the error.

 ## Project Loom Dependency